or mounted on churches,

 The grand, sprawling Carnegie in Keighley, also on The Tour route, was Tour-decorated inside and out and had outlets aplenty for those with computers.

 The most bike-decorated Carnegie though was in Ville Arrivé Harrogate.
 I was wise to be scouting out the town three days before the peloton would arrive as the library was going to be closed that day as it was just two blocks from the Finish Line.

-Besides being adorned with a couple of yellow bikes as seen above, mini-knitted Tour jerseys were hung to the entry and throughout the library.
+Besides being adorned with a couple of yellow bikes, mini-knitted Tour jerseys were hung in the entry and throughout the library.

 There was also a display of bicycle books, including Lance's semi-fictional "Its Not About the Bike," and a quiz asking such questions as, "What does the cycling term 'riding piano' mean? a) Peddling (their spelling) furiously b) Cycling to music c) Riding at a gentle steady pace."
 Half of the twelve questions related to racing and half to bicycle books.
 One of the literary questions was, "Newly wed Sabine Harwood, the main character in "The White Woman on the Bicycle," rides which color bike."
 Along with the display of bike books was another of books and DVDs on France.

 The prize of my latest set of Carnegies was a small gem in Milnrow set back from the road framed by two larger buildings.

 Its courtyard was filled with flower beds as tenderly and meticulously nurtured as those in the vast parks of London, one of the hallmarks of the city.